XR2Learn/magic-xroom/README.md

 ### SRanipal

 SRanipal serves as the runtime environment, enabling interaction with the Vive Facial Tracker and related Vive eye/face tracking hardware on Windows PCs.
-It is currently the only option for the Vive Focus face and eye accessories.
 A review of the existing online resources, including documentation, support, and code, indicates that SRanipal is not yet in a finalized release state.

 To provide a better understanding of the current state of the SRanipal framework, the following are a few examples of the many issues found during development which one would usually not expect from this type of software: